 The mini is not signed, which is the strongest argument for it not having originated at the Cybis studio.
 However, there’s a partial outline in dirty glue residue of what once was some kind of label or price sticker on the underside.
 I’d totally dismiss it as a copy except for that faintest hint of blue in the same area; Cybis did use blue paint sometimes for their 1950s “Cybis” name stamp.
 But… Mr. Snowball was not introduced until 1962, and on a piece this tiny, the Cybis name stamp would be bigger in relation to the underside real estate.
 And still there’s that pesky question of Why Make One This Small??
 Logic points several fingers at this being a ‘shrunk‘ bootleg copy of the actual Cybis piece.

 One of the most egregious offenders when it came to copyright infringement of Cybis pieces was Lefton China.
 I won’t go into their company history because it’s well-documented elsewhere; they operated as a ‘collectibles’ importer starting in the mid-1940s.
 The original family-owned company was sold in the early 2000s to OMT Enterprises who still utilizes the Lefton brand name as part of their mass-market import items portfolio.
-The Cybis pirating dates from the 1960s, 1970s and 1980s; there are enough of them to warrant their very own section in the Hall of Shame, and I am sure that there are more examples yet to be found!
+The Cybis pirating dates from the 1960s, 1970s and 1980s; I am giving them their own separate section in this Hall of Shame!

 This is the Lefton copy of Wendy.
 For this they used an actual Cybis mold with absolutely no alterations.
 A clearer case of copyright infringement can scarcely be imagined!